 Now before you think one of my best friends is a swinger the Multiples Club is for parents with twins and triplets.
 Kelly has twin girls and the Mothers of Multiples meet a couple of times a month and compare notes on raising same age children.

-At this point in Kelly’s story to me I stopped her and say, “Please tell me one of the moms cut off Charity’s oxygen supply by strangling with some girl’s pink lace leggings.”
+At this point in Kelly’s story to me I stopped her and say, “Please tell me one of the moms cut off Charity’s oxygen supply by strangling her with some size 6X pink lace leggings.”

 Kelly said, “No, according to them they took it and whispered to their daughters to not listen to the scary, orange lady.”

-I, of course, told Kelly I thought it was horrible, but, my main angry was directed at the mother of the twins.
+I, of course, told Kelly I thought it was horrible but, my main anger was directed at the mother of the twins.
 In my opinion, they should have told Charity to shove it and more importantly not subjected their girls to the satanic ritual that is the fashion show.

 Kelly continued and said, “Well, that’s not all she’s doing.
 I’ve heard she told a couple of 4th grade girls that need to go on a diet and two girls have been told unless they lose weight they can’t model.”